 It is easy to roll out tips on how to become hyperfocused.
 However, knowing the time to put in energy is also quite critical.
 Why is this necessary?
 Imagine hyperfocus to be like a muscle.
 The more time you spend engaged in it, the more developed it becomes.

 “Lack of direction, not lack of time, is the problem.”

 So, what are the ‘whens’ of hyperfocus?
 Firstly, engage in hyperfocus as often as you can.
 In the book, Hyperfocus, Bailey suggests carving out chunks of your time every week to work on your attention span.
 The requirements of work and family might make it difficult to take out time to focus on one task at a time.
 However, the fulfillment that comes with accomplishing a task within a given period should make it worth it.

-Also, given the challenge mentioned above of work, you may have to hyperfocus around work.
+Also, given the challenge mentioned above of work, you may have to hyperfocus on work.
 Sadly, we live in societies where we strive to make do, rake in income, and pay bills.
 Thus, you could scarcely have time to work on your focus.
 What then can you do?
 Incorporate your routine into your job.
 Steal little amounts of time in between tasks.
 As soon as you have even a window of opportunity, slide into hyperfocus mode.

 Moreover, test your hyperfocus mode on difficult and complex tasks.
 The more boring a task is, the more likely you are to shelve it to a future date.
 Test the skills you’ve learned on these difficult tasks.
 That will show you if you are actually making progress.

-Here we have it; the tips that can help you improve your attention span.
 Do not forget; it is important to work on the new habits consistently.
 Thus, you may want to study other materials on the subject.
 The Headway app is a great place to find wonderful resources.
 Even more remarkable is the fact that the books there are all 15-minute summaries you can read on the go!